BMW 5 Series Saloon (2017 - ) review

 BMW’s Display Key allows you to pre-set the temperature of your car remotely, and check fuel range and servicing information on the screen.
 Spend a bit more and you can even use the key’s interactive screen to remotely park your 5 Series.

-If, for some bizarre reason, you’re looking for an excuse not to buy a 520d, we’re afraid you’re fresh out of luck.
+If, for some bizarre reason, you’re looking for an excuse not to buy a 5 Series, we’re afraid you’re fresh out of luck.
 Brilliant to drive or to be driven in, the 5 Series’ cabin provides an oasis of tranquillity, thanks to its luxurious appointment, superb comfort and exceptional refinement.
-While running costs for the 520d are as good as it gets, the latest connectivity will help alleviate the stress of congested traffic conditions, and keep you in the loop with your business activities, even when you are miles from the office.
+Running costs are excellent, and the latest connectivity will help alleviate the stress of congested traffic conditions, keeping you in the loop with your business activities, even when you are miles from the office.